anyqx/super_rental/README.md

 Users have a dashboard where they are able to upload images for chores/meetings and search for specific tasks by name.

 ### Make an offer and update the offer details on a property
+Users can bid on the property by adding a purchase price and finance details.
+Users can later edit the offer details.